immcantation/immcantation/docs/_include/usage.rst

 		Output directory.
 Will be created if it does not exist.
 		Defaults to the current working directory.
 	-f FORMAT, --format=FORMAT
 		File format.
-One of 'changeo' (default) or 'airr'.
+One of 'airr' (default) or 'changeo'.
 	-p NPROC, --nproc=NPROC
 		Number of subprocesses for multiprocessing tools.
 		Defaults to the available processing units.